 Where it counts, we use special GRK Fasteners.
-These 4" beastly screws hold your trusses to the support beams.
-The rest of your barn is constructed with 3 1/2" coated deck screws, and of course the metal is attached with color matching woodbinding screws with rubber grommets to prevent any leaking.
-Studies show that screws have a longer lasting ability to hold components together.
+These 4" beastly screws fasten all your headers and trusses.
+The rest of your barn is constructed with 3 1/2" coated deck screws, and of course, the metal is attached with color matching woodbinding screws with rubber grommets to prevent any leaking.
+Studies show that screws have a longer-lasting ability to hold components together.

 Just like any other field of life, did you know lumber comes in various grades?
 Our trusses are built with top tier lumber.
 These grades determine strength and straightness.
-All Bower and Sons buildings are built with 4’ on center truss spacing.
+All Bower and Sons barns are built with 4’ on center truss spacing.
 We will decrease the space to 2’ on center if you plan to hang drywall from the ceiling.
-Make sure to compare quotes accurately, as many builders will space trusses out to 6’ or 8’ apart.

-We build our barns with two"truss carriers" made from 2x12 lumber.
+Our trusses rest on two"truss carriers" made from 2x12 lumber.
 These are then attached to each other with"rafter ties" which are 2x6 blocks mounted in-between the headers.
-Each truss is additionally connected with hurricane straps attaching the truss to one of the 2x12's beneath it.
+Each truss is additionally connected with hurricane straps attaching the truss to one of the 2x12's.
+We engineer our buildings to exceed the requirements used by most counties so you can be sure your barn is still standing for your kids, grandkids, and beyond.

-Even those who live outside of the Mid-West or Pennsylvania, where most of our American Amish and Mennonite families are found, all know about the folk-lore of the “Amish barn raising”.
-The time when multiple families and multiple generations come together for a colossal project.
-Sure, other guys can build a barn, but for these men, it’s in their blood.
+Even those who live outside of the Mid-West or Pennsylvania know about the folk-lore of the “Amish barn raising”.
+The time when multiple families and generations come together for a colossal project.
+Sure, other guys can build a barn, but for our teams, it’s in their blood.
+Our crews are staffed with generational builders and Bower and Sons stand behind all of our buildings and will service any issues that could arise, for free, for the first year.

 We believe in building a well-constructed barn.
 Not all barns are built the same and we encourage all customers to learn the basics of how barns are built and what type of products are being used in your building.
 We choose to make standard several practices that are above the requirements for the majority of our counties.
 These are slight enhancements which make for a better building and help our customers rest assured that they get a quality product backed by a company that guarentees the integrity and longevity of thier building.